 Hawaii general contractor license renewal happens biannually.
 All licenses expire on September 30 of even-numbered years.

 If you need to renew, you should receive the application by April 15 in even-numbered years.
-If you don’t submit the renewal application, renewal fee and all required documents by the deadline, you risk making your license inactive.
+You must submit the renewal application, fee, and all required documents by the deadline to avoid your license becoming inactive.

 General contractor license reciprocity

 Unfortunately, even if you hold a general contractor license in another state, there is no Hawaii general contractor license reciprocity.
-You still have to submit an application, take the exam, and wait for board approval.
+You still have to apply, take the exam and wait for board approval.

 Bond requirements for Hawaii general contractors

-If you’re required to have a bond, you must maintain the bond for at least one year before requesting a waiver.
-If you don’t maintain the required bond, your general contractor license is automatically forfeit.7
+If you're required to have a bond, you must maintain the bond for at least one year before requesting a waiver.
+Your general contractor licensure is automatically forfeited if you don't maintain the required bond.7

 Insurance requirements in Hawaii

-Once you’ve applied and passed the exam, the Contractors’ License Board requires proof of self-employed general contractor insurance before they issue your license.
-So, what kind of general contractor insurance do you need in Hawaii?
+Once you’ve applied and passed the exam, the Contractors’ License Board requires proof of liability insurance coverage before they issue your license.
+In addition, you may need other types of general contractor insurance in Hawaii.

 General Liability insurance

-In Hawaii, you must also have a certificate of insurance for property damage liability with a minimum of $50,000 for each occurrence.
-Property damage liability insurance protects you in case of liability for damage to property belonging to someone else during your work and is usually part of your general liability policy.
+Licensed contractors in Hawaii must also have a certificate of insurance for property damage liability with a minimum of $50,000 for each occurrence.

 Workers’ Compensation insurance